 Information about our Historic Preservation Revolving Loan Fund can be found here.

-Ordinance 13-1507 requires review of exterior projects on historic sites by the City of Green Bay Landmarks Commission (LC).
+Ordinance 13-1507 requires review of exterior projects on historic sites by the City of Green Bay Landmarks Commission (LC) or their Staff.
 This review is intended to allow the LC to review proposed projects and to provide information to the property owner about assistance, financial and otherwise, available for owners of historic properties.
 The LC only reviews projects that are proposed on the exterior of historic buildings.
-These include, but are not limited to: additions, siding, window and door replacement, roofing, and fencing.
+These include, but are not limited to, additions, siding, window and door replacement, roofing, and fencing.

-For a project to be reviewed at the monthly meeting, a COA application and attachments must be filed with in Room 608, City Hall, 100 N. Jefferson Street, Room 608, by 4:30 p.m. on the first Monday of the month.
+For a project to be reviewed at the monthly LC meeting, a COA application and attachments must be filed by 4:30 p.m. on the second Monday of the month.
+Applications can be dropped off or mailed to City Hall (100 N. Jefferson Street, Room 608, Green Bay) OR e-mailed to firstname.lastname@example.org.

 The COA application requires photographs of the property, as well as renderings and/or specs related to the project.
 If the nature of the project is such that a site plan is required, the site plan must also be submitted to the LC for review.
-The applicant is responsible for providing as much information as necessary for a complete understanding of the proposed project by Staff.
+The applicant is responsible for providing as much information as necessary for a complete understanding of the proposed project.

 Review of COA

 Once a complete application is submitted, it will either be reviewed by our Staff or put on an LC agenda.
+Staff-level projects are noted on the back of the COA application.
 If reviewed by Staff, you will receive a COA letter informing you of approval or denial of the application.
 If reviewed by the LC, you will receive a letter informing you of the meeting date.
 Meeting attendance is recommended to discuss the project the Commissioners.
 A decision will be made at the meeting.

 Length of Time for the Review

 Staff-level reviews will typically be done within 1-2 weeks, dependent on staff availability.
-LC reviewed items will be taken up at their regular monthly meeting, with special meetings being called when necessary.
+LC reviewed items will be taken up at their regular monthly meeting (every third Wednesday of the month), with special meetings being called when necessary.
 All items must be review within 30 days.
 In the absence of an LC meeting, Staff will make a decision after a 30-day period.